lz100/PD_public/daily_log/README.md

 ***

+2018-10-23-23:00 Tue

+- Server is broken, changed a server today.
+- Writing CWL scripts for GATK pipeline.

+***

 2018-10-19-23:00 Fri

 - [x] Roy said he would like to have me sending my log or a remainder so he can remember to check.
 After a few days of development, and tests, the system should be working.
 Weekly log pdf will be sent automatically.